Odin-SMR/hermod/Documentation/odin.hermod.rst

 MySQL_ :

-        Relational database to manage metadata.
+        Relational database to manage meta data.
 Database installation for this project i discussed in `Installation of the Database`_

 Torque_ :